wordofwarning/wordofwarning.org/current/2016-emergency/4-7/index.md

 **Natalie Ramus  | *16000:3***
 A fascination with the materiality of the body has led Natalie to question its edges and boundaries. *16000* is a long term project which began at Tempting Failure CIC 2016, *16000:3* will be the third performance and sees her make use of a stack of paper equalling her height.
 This stack will be used to explore and document the body through a series of performances until the stack has been reworked fully; the traces of which will be captured to create an archive of time, memory and body.

 Natalie is a Fine Art graduate and holds an MFA from Cardiff School of Art and Design.
-She has exhibited and performed both in Wales and in London and has been selected for New Art West Midlands which will see her work displayed in Birmingham in 2017.
-Image credit: Julia Bauer
+She has exhibited and performed both in Wales and in London and has been selected for New Art West Midlands which will see her work displayed in Birmingham in 2017. | Image credit: Julia Bauer
+<a href="http://natalieramus.com" target="_blank">natalieramus.com</a>

 **Ross McCaffrey | *Come Be Sad With Me***
 *I think we need to have a chat.
 But we don't have to.
 We can just sit.
 Or we can lie down.
 It's up to you.
 I'm just inviting you to Come be Sad with Me.*
 A one-to-one performance that explores the themes and severity of mental health conditions and tries to spread some joy through sadness.
 Performances are about 15 minutes long and are however you want them to be.